huibozh/TILScout/README.md

 # TILScout Repository

-Welcome to the TILScout repository!
 This guide will help you set up and run the TILScout analysis tool on your system.
 Please follow the steps below to ensure a smooth setup and execution.

 ## Prerequisites